GriffithUniLibrary/digital-tools-modular/content/2-discovery-surveys.md

 {% capture surveys %}

-{% include card.html header="<i class='fas fa-paperclip'></i> Reference management software" text="[Get advice from a qualified statistician](https://www.griffith.edu.au/research/research-services/researcher-education-development/statistical-advice) before you design and deploy your survey.
-They will help you understand the impact your survey and question design will have on the final data output." %}
+{% include alert.html text="[Get advice from a qualified statistician](https://www.griffith.edu.au/research/research-services/researcher-education-development/statistical-advice) before you design and deploy your survey.
+They will help you understand the impact your survey and question design will have on the final data output." color="warning" %}

 {% capture text %}